David Garrison: Wicked

-He originated the role of The Wizard in the original touring company of Wicked when it began on March 8, 2005.
-He finished his year-long run on March 6, 2006.
+He had the role of The Wizard in the first national tour of Wicked when it began in the States (after it had started a run on Broadway) on March 8, 2005, finishing his year-long run on March 6, 2006.
 He then starred as the Wizard in the Broadway company from April 4, 2006 replacing Ben Vereen.
 After 15 months in the role he played his final performance on July 8, 2007.
 Then he temporarily starred in the Chicago company from September 30–October 28, 2007, and then starred in the Los Angeles company beginning August 26, 2008, until its closure on January 11, 2009.
 He played the role in the San Francisco production, which officially opened on February 6, 2009 and played his final performance with the production on May 31, 2009 in order to pursue a role in a new play.